-Not only do we hit less traffic, but less stops are required.
+Not only do we hit less traffic, but fewer stops are required.
 Since we typically don’t eat meals in the middle of the night, there is no need to stop and eat.

-Driving overnight sounds great doesn’t it?
-It doesn’t always work thought.
+Driving overnight sounds great, doesn’t it?
+It doesn’t always work though.
 Here are some things to consider.

 You Should Drive Overnight If: